 Trail sites are located across 2,580 miles and 5 states (in the U.S.) and thousands of miles in Mexico.
 The Trail is administered by the NPS office located at:

 El Camino Real de los Tejas National Historic Trail is administered by the National Park Service as a component of the National Trails System.
-The National Park Service administers the trail in partnership with El Camino Real de los Tejas Trail Association, Indian tribes, state, county, and municipal governmental agencies, private landowners, nonprofit heritage conservation groups, and many others.
+The National Park Service administers the trail in partnership with El Camino Real de los Tejas Trail Association, American Indian tribes, state, county, and municipal governmental agencies, private landowners, nonprofit heritage conservation groups, and many others.
 Trail sites are in private, municipal, tribal, federal, or state ownership.
 Please ask for permission before visiting any trail sites on private lands and check with public sites for visiting hours and regulations.

 Protect the Trail